Plan Your Trip to the Sacajawea Center in Salmon, Idaho

 Other Lewis & Clark Sites in the Region

-Lolo, Montana: Marks the location of a centuries-old Native American campsite which Lewis and Clark’s used in 1805 and 1806.
+Lolo, Montana: Traveler’s Rest State Park marks the location of a centuries-old Indigenous campsite which Lewis and Clark’s used in 1805 and 1806.
 They called the nearby creek “Traveler’s Rest.”
 In Summer 2002, archaeologists found evidence of the Corps of Discovery’s latrine and central fire pit, positioning the Park as one of the the few sites in the nation with physical confirmation of the group’s visit–a truly unique designation.

-Idaho Falls Idaho, Lewis and Clark Exhibit: Walk the trail, from St. Louis to the Pacific, learning about the rich river life the explorers encountered along the rivers and how the rivers have changes over time since their use by the Lewis & Clark expedition.
-This interactive exhibit features a spectacular reproduction of the prow of the famous explorer’s keelboat that children can climb on, a mini-theater showing video clips, two iMac touch-screen computers, three audio stations, beautiful photographs, art reproductions, and excerpts from the explorer’s journals and maps.
+Idaho Falls, Idaho- Lewis and Clark Exhibit: Walk the trail, from St. Louis to the Pacific, learning about the rich river life the explorers encountered along the rivers and how the rivers have changed over time since their use by the Lewis & Clark expedition.
+This interactive exhibit features a spectacular reproduction of the prow of the famous expedition’s keelboat that children can climb on, a mini-theater showing video clips, two iMac touch-screen computers, three audio stations, beautiful photographs, art reproductions, and excerpts from the expedition’s journals and maps.

-National Park Service, Wisdom, Montana.
-About an hour and a half drive north of Salmon Idaho, the park is located along the Lewis and Clark National Trail.
-It is the historic site of the battle between the Nez Perce tribe led by leaders Joseph, Looking Glass, White Bird, and others on their flight to escape to Canada.
+Wisdom, Montana- National Park Service: About an hour and a half drive north of Salmon Idaho, the park is located along the Lewis and Clark National Trail.
+It is a historic site where the Nez Perce tribe led by leaders Joseph, Looking Glass, White Bird, and others were attacked by the United States Army on their flight to escape to Canada.
 It was also one of the closet camas collecting sites for Sacajawea’s people, the Agai’dika Shoshone.